 Drawing is hugely inspired by not only the Quillback but each and every species of rock-fish in the pacific ocean.
 These species are fragile and unique and if properly taken care of will be around for generations to come.

-This 9x12 inch original charcoal drawing was created in 2018, it has been sprayed with archival UV varnish protecting against dust and fading and is guaranteed color fast for life.
+This 9x12 inch original charcoal drawing has been sprayed with archival UV varnish protecting against dust and fading and is guaranteed color fast for life.

 Drawing is shipped mounted flat in between 1/4 inch cardboard shipping stock and sealed in a sealed tear proof shipping envelope!